-When you think of a bookkeeper, what probably come first in your mind are numbers, mathematics and accounting.
+When you think of a bookkeeper, what probably comes first to your mind are numbers, mathematics and accounting.
 Typically a bookkeeper performs many accounting and even administrative tasks on a day to day basis.
-The accounts a bookkeeper manages maybe for small individual businesses or large corporate businesses.
-But when we break it down beyond generalizing what is a bookkeepers role in a business?
+The accounts a bookkeeper manages may be for small individual businesses or large corporate businesses.
+But when we break it down beyond generalizing what is a bookkeeper’s role in a business?
 Read on to find out.

 Bookkeepers are often responsible for calculating and managing the GST, Fuel Tax Credits, Wine Equalisation Tax, Fringe Benefits Tax, Payroll Tax, Pay As You Go Withholding Tax and Business Income Tax Instalments where these taxes are applicable.
 This is vitally important for the business as miscalculations can involve under or overpayments of the relevant taxes and incur interest and other penalties from the taxation office.

 At a higher level, bookkeepers are responsible for the collation and preparation of financial statements for their superiors in order to keep a handle on the financial matters of the business.
 This typically involves the following reports:

 - Balance Sheet

 These reports are vital to ensure the longevity of the business and increase performance capability in an ever increasingly competitive marketplace.